PDF417/pdf417-ios/README.md

 	// present modal (recommended and default) - make sure you dismiss the view controller when done
 	// you also can set this to NO and push camera view controller to navigation view controller [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPPresentModal];

+	// Set this if you want to use front facing camera [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseFrontFacingCamera];

 	// You can set orientation mask for allowed orientations, default is UIInterfaceOrientationMaskAll [coordinatorSettings setValue:[NSNumber numberWithInt:UIInterfaceOrientationMaskAll] forKey:kPPHudOrientation];